himb-franklin-lab/himb-franklin-lab.github.io/content/About/index.md

 image:
         filename: HIMB aerial.jpeg
 ---
-Welcome to the Franklin Lab's webpage!
+Welcome to the Franklin Lab!